sindrezoth/typescript-learning/README.md

   Not finished yet.
 But on the current moment its not bad, fast, but not much some specific nuances.
 Anyway for starting its ok.

 - [ ] [TS Project from scratch](https://www.youtube.com/watch?v=61v23Ce5SXA)
+      Create an List App with basic CRUD operatoins with saving options with default as localstorage.